MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbShare.md

 Specifies which files and folders in the SMB share are visible to users.
 The acceptable values for this parameter are:

-- AccessBased.
+- `AccessBased`.
 SMB doesn't display the files and folders for a share to a user unless that user has rights to access the files and folders.
 By default, access-based enumeration is disabled for new SMB shares.
-- Unrestricted.
+- `Unrestricted`.
 SMB displays files and folders to a user even when the user doesn't have permission to access the items.

-The default value is Unrestricted.
+The default value is `Unrestricted`.

 ```yaml
 Type: FolderEnumerationMode